 By MICK ROBERTS ©

-LEGEND has it that the skull of murdered far northern Queensland farmer, William Thomson is buried somewhere in the backyard of where once traded Mossman’s Royal Hotel.
+LEGEND has it that the skull of murdered far north Queensland farmer, William Thomson was buried somewhere in the backyard of Mossman’s Royal Hotel.

 The Royal Hotel closed for business in 2007, and the historic building was sadly burnt to the ground in 2011.

 The story of Thomson’s skull and the Royal though remains.
 It arose after he died of what was first thought to have been suicide in 1886.
 There was suspicion that he had been murdered by his wife, Ellen, so his body was exhumed from the Port Douglas cemetery, and his head taken for examination.

 Two bullet holes were found in the skull, which eventually led to the arrest of Thomson’s wife and her lover, John Harrison, who were both hanged in June 1887 for murder.
 Ellen Thomson is the only woman ever hanged in Queensland.

 Apparently the local policeman kept the skull after it was exhumed, and often brought it to the Royal, sitting it on the bar.
 After a while he left it there, and finally – the story goes – the publican buried it in the backyard of the hotel, once a populat haunt of cane cutters and workers from the nearby sugar refinery.